Alipakkr/PetPals/README.md

 ## Video Walkthrough of the codebase
 Attach a very short video walkthough of codebase [ 1 - 5 minutes ]

-## Features
-Features
--  Pet Searches: Explore a diverse range of adorable pets ready to become a part of your family.
--  User Accounts: Create personalized profiles to track your favorite pets, adoption history, and preferences.
--  Wish Lists: Save and organize your desired pets, making it easier to find your ideal match.
--  Adoption Requests: Initiate adoption requests seamlessly and efficiently, ensuring a smooth and caring process.
--  Admin Controls: Empower organizations with robust admin controls for effective management and coordination.

 ## Installation & Getting started
 Detailed instructions on how to install, configure, and get the project running.
 For BE/FS projects, guide the reviewer how to check mongodb schema etc.